usenobi/jobs/2021/Q1/product-analyst.md

 # PRODUCT ANALYST at NOBI

 [NOBI](https://usenobi.com) (formerly known as Honest Mining) helps people do more with their Bitcoin & simplify their crypto investment experience.
-We are looking for a product analyst with strong analytical skill, comfortable with numbers & experience with NodeJS.
+We are looking for a product analyst with strong analytical skill.
 Join our team & be part of the most innovative crypto company in Indonesia.

 Apply now at [jobs@usenobi.com](jobs@usenobi.com)